 This method is the first to come to mind if there is a need to create an Android application.
-Yes, this method gives you full control over the development process and saves you a lot.
+Yes, this method gives you complete control over the development process and saves you a lot.
 But you also need to have excellent technical knowledge.
-Experience with Kotlin or Java, understanding of coding logic and app architecture is a must.
+Experience with Kotlin or Java, understanding coding logic, and app architecture is a must.

 - The development process is fully controllable.

 - The development process is time-consuming.

 Also Read: 5 Best Android App Development Frameworks In 2020

 This method is quite popular among many entrepreneurs.
 If you choose this method, you will have a huge selection of specialists from all over the world, and at the same time, the development will not hit your budget too much.

 However, freelancers are not always the right choice for long-term projects, and communication difficulties can arise due to the vast distance between you and the developers.

 - A lot of specialists from all over the world

 - Low development rates

 - Communication diffuculties